Facets-cloud/InCa/docs/2_terminologies.md

 ### Example

-In the case of a "MySQL" Intent Type, the structure would guide the user to specify essential details such as the MySQL version, storage sizing etc. as well as provide the necessary connection details for other components to interact with the database.
+In the case of a "MySQL" Intent Type, the structure would guide the user to specify essential details such as the MySQL version, storage sizing, etc., as well as provide the necessary connection details for other components to interact with the database.

 ---